Ymirke/Ymirke/README.md

 <h1>Hey my name is Ymir!</h1>

-Currently I work as a Tech Lead at Visma, before that I was working freelancing for different companies.
+Ex-Tech Lead at Visma, now doing consulting for different IT projects.